mpolun-mdsol/codetest/readme.md

 ## Restrictions

   - __CSS:__ <br />Only normalize.css allowed, no additional css frameworks are permitted.
 Normalize.css is included in the provided template.
-  - __JavaScript:__ <br />VanillaJS, jQuery, or Angular Core only(or similar framework - react, backbone, etc) .
-No extra widget libraries
+  - __JavaScript:__ <br />The included bowlingscore.js file, VanillaJS, jQuery, or Angular Core only(or similar framework - react, backbone, etc) .
+No extra widget libraries.
   - __HTML:__ <br />Semantic, well-formed, and accessible HTML preferred

 ## Bowling Scoring Rules